unional/typescript-blackbook/pages/03-typescript-syntax/type-declaration.md

 - Accidental breaking changes can be detected.
 - Consumer can refer to the type you defined.

+---

+You **should not** declare return type unless there is a need to.

+> Why?

+If the return type can be inferred, it is probably fine.
+Let TypeScript do its job.

+As you are writing tests and add more use cases, TypeScript will notify you when things stop working.

+That's a good time to add types.

+> Why not?

+There are a few exceptions to this guideline:

+- When you are writing a public API, by all means add the types in from the beginning.
+- Dealing with complex type and want to clarify your intent.
+- Returning value from external library and want to do type narrowing.

 ## Type Annotation vs Type Assertion

 In general, you **may** prefer type annotation over type assertion.